 Marketers and copywriters often play around with wording, texts, or brand names.
 Even though it sounds exciting and original, it may not necessarily work from a usability perspective.

-We learned that by making the UX writing and copy more specific, it usually results in easier navigation, better understanding and reduced friction.
+We learned that making the UX writing and copy more specific, usually results in easier navigation, better understanding, and reduced friction.

 It is uncertainty that kills conversion

 Let’s imagine a basic funnel - out of 100% of users who visit your landing page, usually only about 1-2% successfully complete the conversion process and make it to the end.
 As users travel through this journey, they need information in order to make it to the next step.
 If they don’t get it, they feel stuck and can’t progress.
 It is therefore viable for us (and any other funnel-based business) to understand the kind of questions that can come up at each particular step.